HI intensity mapping with the MIGHTEE survey: power spectrum estimates: Statistical Measurement of HI

 \section{Statistical Measurement of HI}

 In this section, we formulate the basis for the HI power spectrum analysis through statistical measurements.
 Although a power spectrum lacks visual representation of the 21cm field like an image; there are some inherent advantages in the statistical approach where we can take the advantage of the Universe being statistically isotropic.
 Therefore, we can in principle coherently combine the various Fourier modes of the same amplitude although different in direction - which in turn aids in improving the sensitivity.
-Below, we define the power spectrum following the construction of the 3D Fourier transformation of sky temperature.
+Below, we define the power spectrum following the construction of the 3d Fourier transformation of sky temperature.
 The sky temperature can be decomposed as: $T({\bm{\theta}}, \nu) = \bar{T}(\nu)[1 + \Delta T({\bm{\theta}}, \nu)]$; where $\bar{T}(\nu)$ and $\Delta T({\bm{\theta}}, \nu)$ are the isotropic and fluctuating component of the temperature distribution; ${\bm{\theta}}$ and $\nu$ denote the position vector on the sky plane and frequency of observation respectively.
-In an interferometric measurement, only the fluctuating component contributes and we define its Fourier transform as:
+We define the Fourier transform of the fluctuating component as:

 where $\bm{r} = \{\bm{\theta}, r_\nu \}$ specifies the 3D position of the emission, $r_\nu$ being the comoving distance to the point of observation and $\bm{k}$ the comoving wave vector.
 With interferometers, one seeks to compute the two-point correlations of the cosmological signal and the most significant correlation function is the power spectrum $P(k)$, defined as: